Updated September 22, 2018

 Yesterday we noted that Repenomamus was not a mammal, but nested with the stem- (pre-) mammal trithelodontids, like Pachygenelus.
 Likewise, today Liaoconodon hui (Meng, Wang and Li 2011; IVPP V 16051; early Cretaceous, Aptian, 120 mya; Figs. 1, 3), nests between Gobiconodon and Repenomamus in the large reptile tree (subset in Fig. 2).

 and the scapula has a ventral glenoid, which are traditional mammal traits.
 It also has a mammal-like ilium without a posterior process, like a mammal… or a pre-mammal tritylodontid, like Oligokyphus and Kayentatherium.
 The narrow braincase of Liaconodon, like that of Repenomamus, tells us this is a pre-mammal.
 More importantly, phylogenetic analysis nests Liaoconodon outside the last common ancestor of all living mammals: Megazostrodon (Fig. 2).
 Thus, the dentary-squamosal joint appeared by convergence in Liaoconodon and mammals.

 and the lower incisors are enlarged.
 The postorbital bar is not complete.

 Jin Meng of the AMNH

 made a video posted to YouTube describing how ground-breaking it was to find post dentary bones in Liaconodon, which they considered a mammal.
-Those post-dentary bones are indeed clear and articulated, but par for the clade in pre-mammal cynodonts.
+Those post-dentary bones are indeed clear and articulated, but are typical for pre-mammal cynodonts.

 The manus and pes are well preserved

 which is something we rarely see around this node.
-The caudals are nearly identical to those of Castrocauda.
+The caudals are nearly identical to those of Castorocauda and Repenomamus.
 The femora were likewise rather short.